c-w/gutenberg/README.rst

     sudo apt-get install libdb5.1-dev
     export BERKELEYDB_DIR=/usr

+If that library is not found in your package manager, try:

+.. sourcecode :: sh

+    sudo apt-get install libdb5.3-dev

 Now, you should probably install the dependencies for the package and verify your checkout by running the tests.